ykdojo/sensei/README.md

 ## Ask anything (TODO: use Codex?)

-sensei -a how to install multiple versions of node

-sensei -a how to resolve a merge conflict

 sensei -a

-Ask sensei anything: how to check if a member exists in a JS object
+Ask sensei anything: how to install multiple versions of node

 sensei -a

 Ask sensei anything: syntax for error handling in JS

+sensei -a

+Ask sensei anything: how to resolve a merge conflict